History of CBS: 2002–present: Return to first and Fox rivalry

 CBS became the most watched American broadcast television network once again in the 2005–06 season.
 The next year, Fox overtook CBS for first place, becoming the first non-Big Three network to earn the title as the most watched network overall in the United States.
 Fox's first-place finish that season was primarily due to its reliance on American Idol (the longest reigning number-one primetime U.S. television program from 2004 to 2011) and the effects of the 2007–08 Writers Guild of America strike.
-CBS retook its place as the top-rated network in the 2008–09 season, where it has remained every season since.
+CBS retook its place as the top-rated network in the 2008–09 season, where it has remained every season since, except 2023, when it was beaten by NBC.
 Fox and CBS, both having ranked as the highest rated of the major broadcast networks during the 2000s, tend to nearly equal one another in the 18–34, 18–49, and 25–54 demographics.
-NCIS, which has been the flagship of CBS's Tuesday lineup for much of its run, became the network's highest-rated drama during the 2007–08 season.
+NCIS, which has been the flagship of CBS's Tuesday lineup for much of its run, became CBS's highest-rated drama during the 2007–08 season.

-The 2010s saw additional hits for the network, including drama series The Good Wife; police procedurals Person of Interest, Blue Bloods, Elementary, Hawaii Five-0, and NCIS spin-off NCIS: Los Angeles; reality series Undercover Boss; and sitcoms 2 Broke Girls and Mike & Molly.
+The 2010s saw additional hits for CBS, including the drama series The Good Wife; the police procedurals Person of Interest, Blue Bloods, Elementary, Hawaii Five-0, and NCIS spin-off NCIS: Los Angeles; the reality series Undercover Boss; and the sitcoms 2 Broke Girls and Mike & Molly.
 The Big Bang Theory, one of several sitcoms from veteran writer/producer Chuck Lorre, started off with modest ratings, but saw its viewership skyrocket, earning ratings of up to 17 million viewers per episode.
-It became the top-rated network sitcom in the U.S. by the 2010–11 season, as well as the second most watched U.S. television program by the 2013–14 season, when the series became the anchor of the network's Thursday lineup.
+It became the top-rated network sitcom in the United States by the 2010–11 season, as well as the second most watched American television program by the 2013–14 season, when the series became the anchor of the network's Thursday lineup.
 Meanwhile, Two and a Half Men saw its ratings decline to respectable levels for its final four seasons following the 2011 firing of original star Charlie Sheen and the addition of Ashton Kutcher as its primary lead.